emem123-co/PRSClient/README.md

+#Purchase Request System
+This application is a mock purchase request system that allows users to login, submit a request to purchase items needed.

+- Each user is either a system admin, approver, or both or neither.
+Permissions alter depending.
+- There are pages to view requests, request details, available products, vendors for the products and users in the system.
+- Each of the items in the above cateogries can be edited and user can enter a new entry on each page.
+- Save, submit, cancel buttons function and actively update the database via api calls.

+Limitations:
+- Some functionality is not available on the request details page.
+Some conditional visibility of buttons on the request details page not yet implemented.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.